When using Apache Shiro with the shiro-guice module in a web servlet context, a specially crafted HTTP request may cause an authentication bypass

 Public Exploit Available: false

-Analyst Notes: As of June 13, 2026, there is no public information indicating active exploitation of this vulnerability.
-However, given the widespread use of Netty, the potential for exploitation is high.
+Analyst Notes: As of June 26, 2026, there is no public information indicating active exploitation of this vulnerability.
+However, due to the nature of the flaw, the potential for exploitation is high.

 Analyst Recommendation